 They’ll tell you to stop walking, and you should.
 At least for a couple of days.
 Tendonitis can linger for a long time if you ignore it, and you don’t want to bring it home with you.

 Your shoes will either be your biggest asset or your biggest liability.
-If this is your first multi-week (or month!) hike, here's some general advice that applies to everyone:
+If this is your first multi-week hike, here’s some general advice that applies to everyone:

 Bare minimum!
 Hiking all day will make your feet swell and your normal shoes will be uncomfortable.
-My feet went up an entire size by the end of my Camino!
-It ended up costing me a lot to replace my shoes on the go.
+My feet went up an entire size by the end of my Camino, and it cost me a lot to replace my shoes on the go.

-Especially if you're wearing new hiking boots with stiff ankle support.
-Try to take them for a couple hikes before you go, not just around town.
+Especially if you’re wearing new hiking boots with stiff ankle support.
+Try to take them for a couple rough-terrain hikes before you go.

-This depends a lot on when you're going and how sweaty your feet are.
-I had waterproof boots during Le Puy because of the cold and wet weather, but they kept my feet from drying out and I had more blisters as a result.
-Ventilated quick-drying shoes are a better choice in my experience.
+This depends a lot on when you’re walking and how sweaty your feet are.
+I bought waterproof boots in 2016 because of the cold, wet weather, but they kept my feet from drying out and I had more blisters as a result.
+Ventilated, quick-drying shoes were a much better choice for me the second time.

 Don’t laugh!
 Walking pole pilgrims are doing it right.
 The extra weight is worth the support they give your knees on harsh descents and the attractive new arm muscles you’ll walk away with.

-I didn't follow my own advice.
+I didn’t follow my own advice.
 I bought shoes that were slightly too small and completely waterproof, which led to crushed toes and endless blisters.
-By my second week both of my big toenails had died.
-No big deal!
-But they didn't fall off, and the added friction led to infected blisters trapped underneath.
+By my second week both of my big toenails had died, but they didn’t fall off and the added friction led to infected blisters trapped underneath.

 I ignored the pain in my feet for weeks until, finally, an extremely generous local woman saw how much danger I was in and took me to the hospital.
-My ignorance and stubbornness led to surgery and a 2 week hiatus from my Camino.
-Had I ignored the infections any longer and let them spread to my bones, I would have lost my toes.
+My ignorance and stubbornness led to surgery and a 2-week hiatus from my Camino.
+Had I ignored the infections any longer, they’d have spread to my bones and I would have lost my toes.